uclahs-cds/Ligare/src/web/README.md

 - set the envvar FLASK_APP
 - set the envvar FLASK_SECRET_KEY

+### With Connexion
-- If using Connexion and OpenAPI, set the envvar OPENAPI_SPEC_PATH to the location of the OpenAPI YAML
+If using Connexion and OpenAPI

+- set the envvar OPENAPI_SPEC_PATH to the location of the OpenAPI YAML

+### Without Connexion
-- If not using Connexion, store Flask Blueprints under blueprints/
+- store Flask Blueprints under blueprints/
+- postfix your blueprint variable name with `_blueprint`